-A tank is a vessel that can contain any quantity of material.
-It appears similar to a Simul8 Queue, but Queues can only contain discrete (whole number) quantities of material.
-Queues also simulate each item separately.
+A tank is a vessel that can contain any quantity which we want to represent in units, such as kgs, tonnes etc., in particular liquids and gases.
+It is similar to a Queue in that it represents a storage area, which is passive.
+However, Queues can only can only contain discrete (whole number) quantities of material and simulate each item separately.
 In a Tank all the content is assumed to be the same, and to be measured in a continuous quantity - so the tank can operate much more quickly than a Queue.
 They can be very functional if you are mixing base products to form a compound, and in cases when the particle size required for accurately meeting the process analysis is very small.

 Create flow between tanks using Pipes.
 You can create a Pipe by connecting two Tanks, using the routing arrows.

 When double-clicking on a Tank, you can change its Properties.

 Tanks can contain any positive quantity.
 To limit their maximum capacity set a number in the capacity field.

 To start the simulation with a specific quantity in the tank, set a start up level.